- Home

 This might feel unnatural to start with but research shows that affirmations can be a powerful way to create long-term, positive changes in how we perceive ourselves.

-For tips on how to practise mirror work, you might want to read this six-step guide from Bon Vita.
+For tips on how to practise mirror work, you might like to read this six-step guide from Bon Vita.

 5. Make a list of people you admire and consider whether appearance was important to their success

-Nearly all of us have people that we admire and look up to in life – whether that’s friends, family, colleagues, or public figures.
+We all have people that we admire and look up to in life – whether that’s friends, family, colleagues, or public figures.

 Make a list of some of these people.
 Then ask yourself; was their appearance the reason for their success?
 This can be a helpful reminder that it’s what we do that’s important, not how we look.